-The basic manual for MORSE-CG is ORNL-4972 (Ref.
-1).
-There are also two revisions to this manual, ORNL-4972/R1 and ORNL-4972/R2, the first containing corrections and updates and the second an addendum of sample problems.
+The basic manual for MORSE-CG is ORNL-4972 by M. B. Emmett.
+There are also two revisions to this manual, ORNL-4972/R1 and ORNL-4972/R2: the first containing corrections and updates and the second an addendum of sample problems.
 The basic manual also includes the PICTURE code for two-dimensional geometry plots.
-The original MORSE manual, ORNL-4585 (Ref.
-6), although now out of date in many respects, contains numerous subroutine flow charts still applicable to much of the current code.
+The original MORSE manual, ORNL-4585, although now out of date in many respects, contains numerous subroutine flow charts still applicable to much of the current code.
 Use of these charts in conjunction with FORTRAN listings and the routine descriptions in the current manual is helpful for writing user routines and making changes in the code.
 The next manual will be for MORSE-CGA, the array geometry version.
 The manual for this array geometry, MARS, and its three-dimensional geometry plotting package, JUNEBUG, are part of the SCALE system document.
 There is also a good general MORSE code reference for the Sandia National Laboratory version of MORSE-SGC.
 Many useful examples for user routines are found in this report.
 However, this code is completely different from the ORNL code, and caution must be used when applying specific details of one code or manual to the other.
 Documents related to other features of the MORSE-CG code system or closely related codes are:

 - PICTURE (two-dimensional geometry plot)

 - JUNEBUG (three-dimensional geometry plot)

-- Collision plotting (collision density and response plots)
+- Collision plotting (collision density and geometry plot)

 - DOMINO (MORSE-DOT coupling)

 - BREESE (albedo routines)

 - CARP (albedo data)

 - VCS (special adjoint MORSE-forward DOT coupling)

 - Criticality calculations in MORSE (general capabilities)

-Each new application of MORSE usually results in some new user-routine capability.
-Reported work often not only explains the theory or techniques used in MORSE, but often gives subroutine listings in the appendices.
+the theory or techniques used in MORSE, but often gives subroutine listings in the appendices.
 The input data and special routines for nine sample problems featuring various options in MORSE are given in the MORSE code package from RSIC.
 The sample problem report ORNL-4972/R2 gives a summary and input data for each problem.
 The complete output listings are in this report in a microfiche packet.
 These sample problem features are:

-1. neutrons, point source, spherical geometry, boundary crossing, 2. neutron-secondary gamma-ray production for problem #1, 3. time-dependent adjoint for problem #2, 4. $k{\text{eff}}$ for small sphere, SOURCE for first batch, 5. time-dependent $k{\text{eff}}$ , special BANKR,

-6. primary gamma-ray source, similar to problem #1, 7. cross-section (XCHEKR) preparation, 8. collision density estimator for problem #1, special ENDRUN, 9. example of PICTURE, two-dimensional geometry plot.
+1. neutrons, point source, spherical geometry, boundary crossing 2. neutron-secondary gamma-ray production for problem #1 3. time-dependent adjoint for problem #2 4. $k{\text{eff}}$ for small sphere, SOURCE for first batch 5. time-dependent $k{\text{eff}}$ , special BANKR 6. primary gamma-ray source, similar to problem #1 7. cross-section (XCHEKR) preparation 8. collision density estimator for problem #1, special ENDRUN 9. example of PICTURE, two-dimensional geometry plot.